cheretbe/notes/linux/bash.md

 script_path="$( cd "$( dirname "${BASH_SOURCE[0]}" )" && pwd )"

 # Set test to a variable without echoing it
-read -s -p "Password: " my_pwd
+read -s -p "Password: " my_pwd; echo ""
 # Optional export to expose the var to other processes
 export my_pwd